 Best Chicken Wings from Orlando, Florida to Portland, Oregon

-July 29th is National Chicken Wing Day which prompted me to search through a hundred million food photos in search of the best chicken wings to share on Instagram.
+Chicken Wings are America’s favorite appetizer!
+Did you know that over 1.25 BILLION wings are consumed on Super Bowl Sunday alone in the US!
+And July 29th is National Chicken Wing Day which prompted me to search through a hundred million food photos in search of the best chicken wings to share on Instagram.
 I realized I’ve had some pretty epic wings and couldn’t just share one.
-If you happen to visit Orlando, Florida or Portland, Oregon – my two hometowns – then here’s my favorite Must Eat Chicken Wings from Coast to Coast.
+If you happen to visit Orlando, Florida or Portland, Oregon – my two hometowns – then here are my favorite Must Eat Chicken Wings from Coast to Coast.

 Although the original chicken wings, created in 1964 by Teressa Bellissimo of The Anchor Bar in Buffalo, New York are coated with spicy Buffalo sauce made of butter and red hot sauce, the wings I’ve selected below have a more unique Southern, Latin and Asian flare.
 Enjoy!